 Gotta love America — where else would a guy with a tape recorder and a silly idea become a cult recording star to home-based business people?

 Until the picture phone catches on in the mainstream — and I don’t think it will to the extent of “The Jetsons” — the sales call can be a deceptive exercise.
-You can be sitting at home in your underwear or sitting in your car surrounded by fast food wrappers and the prospect on the other end pictures you in a bustling room of activity.
+You can be sitting at home in your underwear or sitting in your car surrounded by fast-food wrappers and the prospect on the other end pictures you in a bustling room of activity.

-That is, until they hear the muffled loud speaker from the drive-thru window or your next-door neighbor’s obnoxious lawn mower.
+That is until they hear the muffled loudspeaker from the drive-thru window or your next-door neighbor’s obnoxious lawnmower.

 San Francisco marketing executive Bill Freund introduced the “Thriving Office” CD soundtrack a few years ago to help home-based phone sales reps create the illusion that they are in the midst of busy cubicles with no dirty laundry strewn across the floor.

 Freund, who came up with the idea while he was a student at Harvard Business School, told Businessweek that he edited the office sounds together “like a symphony.”
-He describes the end result of background noise “controlled chaos.”
+He describes the end result of background noise as “controlled chaos.”

 Although the original intent was to boost the impression of credibility to the person on the other end of the phone, Freund says many of his customers report an increase in work productivity once they get in the mood of a typical office setting.

-“Thriving Office” got a thumbs up from Realtor Magazine, which wrote “When customers call, have your home office project the image of an established, successful company.”
-And the CD claims users who work for major insurance companies like Prudential and New York Life and real estate powerhouses like Cushman & Wakefield, Re/Max, Century 21, Coldwell Banker and Keller Williams.
+“Thriving Office” got a thumbs up from Realtor Magazine, which wrote, “When customers call, have your home office project the image of an established, successful company.”
+And the CD claims users who work for major insurance companies like Prudential and New York Life and real estate powerhouses like Cushman & Wakefield, Re/Max, Century 21, Coldwell Banker, and Keller Williams.

 What do you think?
-Can your call reluctance can be conquered with a little help from some ghost co-workers in the background?
+Can your call reluctance be conquered with a little help from some ghost co-workers in the background?
 What about white noise in general — are you more prone to get things done with the harmonious sounds of waterfalls or thunderstorms streaming out your computer?

 The San Francisco Chronicle jokingly suggests creating a Dysfunctional Office CD, in which a hyperactive boss screams at you to stop reading blogs like this one and start making some more sales!

 And if you happen to be playing your office soundtrack on your car stereo, Mobile Mojo’s got you covered, too.
-The client will have no idea you are waiting for another appointment to show up or dropping your kids off at school.
+The client will have no idea you are waiting for another appointment to show up or drop your kids off at school.
 Mojo’s always with you!